Updated Oct. 16, 2019

-While you can have a herniated disc and not even know it, there are a few common signs and symptoms:
+In some cases, you can have a herniated disc and not even know it, there are a few common signs and symptoms:

 - Arm and/or leg pain

-- Numbness and tingling
+- Numbness and tingling – usually on one side of the body

-Typically, symptoms are experienced only on one side of the body.
 If the herniation is very large and presses on the spinal cord or the cauda equina in the lumbar region, both sides of the body may be affected, often with serious consequences.
 Compression of the cauda equina can cause permanent nerve damage or paralysis.
 The nerve damage can result in loss of bowel and bladder control as well as sexual dysfunction.
 This disorder is called cauda equina syndrome.

 Spinal disc herniation can occur in different locations: